epibayes/labsite/README.md

 Built with Hugo, so please take a look at [Hugo documentation](HUGOREADME.md)
 ### Downloading and Running:
 - `git clone` this repo and follow the instructions in the [Wowchemy Hugo documentation for starting up the server](https://wowchemy.com/docs/getting-started/install-hugo-extended/)
+- You can run a local version by using `hugo server` and opening `localhost:1313` on your internet browser of choice.
+  - Make sure you have `hugo` installed to do this!!
 ### Pushing Changes:
 - **DO NOT PUSH TO MASTER BRANCH DIRECTLY!**
 - Push changes that ***won't break the site*** to the development branch